 It goes work smarter, not harder.

-The lowest hanging I-Apps fruits tackle automating simple routine tasks that free us for more complex work.
+The lowest-hanging I-Apps fruits tackle automating simple routine tasks that free us from more complex work.
 The kind that I-Apps are already slowly starting to look at as something they too can do.
-Let’s look at the high hanging fruits away from process automation and simple chatbots.
+Let’s look at the high-hanging fruits away from process automation and simple chatbots.
 Now we focus on those I-Apps that make decisions and are data-driven (in some cases).
 These I-Apps possess the tricky balancing act of giving AI decision-making capabilities while dealing with the risk.
 This introduces us to one of the most challenging topics.
 And the impact of getting this right or wrong is immense.

 A trip down memory lane should enlighten us.
 During the second industrial revolution, automation created a division of labour and created more scheduled free time.
 This brought about changes in human behaviour and interaction.
 There erupted more and more holidays or leave days to indulge in.
 We could go further away from the industrial complexes that later became cities.
 That was the impact of just automation of some manual tasks, yet it greatly transformed society.